Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Abstract

 \section{Abstract}

 Knowledge of the channel state information (CSI) at the transmitter side is one of the primary sources of information that can be used for efficient allocation of wireless resources.
-Obtaining Down-Link (DL) CSI in FDD systems from Up-Link (UL) CSI is not as straightforward as TDD systems, and so usually users feedback the DL-CSI to the transmitter.
-To remove the need for feedback (and thus having less signaling overhead), several methods have been studied to estimate DL-CSI from UL-CSI.
-In this paper, we propose a scheme to infer DL-CSI by observing UL-CSI in which we use two recent deep neural network structures: a) Convolutional Neural network and b) Generative Adversarial Networks.
-The proposed deep network structures are first learning a latent model of the environment from the training data.
-Then, the resulted latent model is used to predict the DL-CSI from the UL-CSI.
-We have simulated the proposed scheme and evaluated its performance in a few network settings.
+Obtaining downlink (DL) CSI in Frequency Division Duplexing (FDD) systems from uplink (UL) CSI is not as straightforward as in TDD systems.
+Therefore, users usually feed the DL-CSI back to the transmitter.
+To remove the need for feedback (and thus having less signaling overhead), we propose to use two recent deep neural network structures, i.e., convolutional neural networks and generative adversarial networks (GANs) to infer the DL-CSI by observing the UL-CSI.
+The core idea of our data-driven scheme is exploiting the fact that both DL and UL channels share the same propagation environment.
+As such, we extracted the environment information from UL channel response to a latent domain and then transferred the derived environment information from the latent domain to predict the DL channel.
+To overcome incorrect latent domain and the problem of oversimplistic assumptions, in this work, we did not use any specific parametric model and instead used data-driven approaches to discover the underlying structure of data without any prior model assumptions.
+To overcome the challenge of capturing the UL-DL joint distribution, we used a mean square error-based variant of the GAN structure with improved convergence properties called boundary equilibrium GAN (BEGAN).
+For training and testing we used simulated data of Extended Vehicular-A (EVA) and Extended Typical Urban (ETU) models.
+Simulation results verified that our methods can accurately infer and predict the downlink CSI from the uplink CSI for different multipath environments in FDD communications.